BlackstoneEngineering/sarahmarshy.github.io/_includes/offline-linux.md

 Make sure the compiler is available in your global path:

-  * ARM GCC - run `arm-none-eabi-gcc --version` in your terminal
+  * ARM GCC: run `arm-none-eabi-gcc --version` from your command line
-  * ARMCC - run `armcc` with no arguments in your terminal
+  * ARMCC:  run `armcc` with no arguments from your command line
-  * IAR - run `iccarm --version` in your terminal
+  * IAR: run `iccarm --version` from your command line

 </div>
 </div>